Energy in Nigeria: Hydropower

+Mambilla Hydroelectric Power Station would be the largest power station in the country but construction is stalled.

 Nuclear

 Since 2004 Nigeria has a Chinese-origin research reactor at Ahmadu Bello University, and has sought the support of the International Atomic Energy Agency to develop plans for up to 4,000 MWe of nuclear capacity by 2027 according to the National Program for the Deployment of Nuclear Power for Generation of Electricity.
 Nigeria hoped to begin construction in 2011 and start nuclear power production in 2017–2020.
 On 27 July 2007 Nigeria's President Umaru Yar'Adua has urged the country to embrace nuclear power in order to meet its growing energy needs.
 Construction has not begun but plans have not been canceled by 2016.

 In April 2015, Nigeria began talks with Russia's state-owned Rosatom to collaborate on the design, construction and operation of four nuclear power plants by 2035, the first of which will be in operation by 2025.
 In June 2015, Nigeria selected two sites for the planned construction of the nuclear plants Neither the Nigerian government nor Rosatom would disclose the specific locations of the sites, but it is believed that the nuclear plants will be sited in Akwa Ibom State, in South-South Nigeria, and Kogi State, in the central northern part of the country.
 Both sites are planned to house two plants each.

 In 2017, agreements were signed for the construction of the Itu nuclear power plant.
 In 2021, an OPEN100 reactor design was also proposed by Transcorp Energy as a way to improve access to electricity.